Flashback Friday: Roberto Alomar’s Tomahawk Chop

 Roberto Alomar trotted home from third base to cross the plate and help the Blue Jays walk-off with Game 3 and take a 2-1 lead in the World Series.
 But Alomar didn’t just scamper home, on the way down the third base line he saluted the hometown crowd with a tomahawk chop of his own.

 Just to add a little salt into the wounds, after the Blue Jays won the World Series, during the celebrations at the Skydome, Roberto Alomar brought out a wooden tomahawk and said something to the effect of “I stole the chop” (thanks to @Avesprini for that one).

-Chris Jaffe's piece over at the Hardball Times.
+For more Roberto Alomar career highlights, check out Chris Jaffe’s piece over at the Hardball Times.

 - VIDEO: Kevin Pillar Shows How He Makes Five-Star Catches - March 26, 2017

 - Marcus Stroman Mixes His Timing to Hitters at the WBC - March 23, 2017

 - John Gibbons Bet on Himself and Won a New Contract - March 22, 2017